tamaragevorgyan/gettyimages-api/README.md

 ### Current Version

-Connect is currently on version 3, as indicated by the base URI
+Connect is currently at version 3.
+Use the following base URI to access version 3 endpoints.

     https://connect.gettyimages.com/v3/